 - In Narbonic, the Henchmen's Union led by Titus Misanthropie; also, the Guild of Killer Robots, formed when Artie organized the Madbots to go on strike against their creator.

-- The slave drivers union in The Order of the Stick
+- The slave drivers union from The Order of the Stick is seen on strike.

 - Bob and George Author's union rules

 - Averted in Sinfest.
 While Monique tried to Unionize the succubi, here, the results weren't very productive.
 Some days you just can't make a Deal with the Devil.

 - Rumors of War: The Order of Orion is an adventurer's/explorer's/mining/entrepreneur's guild in a time when people still thought the sun was a chariot driven across the sky by a god.
 So yeah.

 - In Misfile, Angelic Union rules mean the files that contain human lives must be periodically removed, read, then replaced.

 - Similar to Evil, Inc., Sidekick Girl has the Superhero Agency and its unnamed Evil Counterpart.

 - Chopping Block has "Psychos Local 616" union meeting on March 29, 2001.